 Launched in 2017, Great Jones is creating a platform to serve the $2 trillion in rental homes owned by small-scale investors, bringing new technology to property management.
-Raised $8M Series A by Crosslink Capital.
+Raised series B round led by Crosslink Capital.

 Founded in 2016, Spring aims to use its proprietary technology developed at Yale to provide employees with a go-to mental health solution.
 Raised $6M seed round led by Rethink Impact with participation From Work-Bench, RRE, BBG, and others.